-I started by just arranging and re-arranging my photos on the poster board backing.
+I started by just arranging and re-arranging my photos on the poster board backing until I created a heart shaped collage.
 I used 25 3×4 polaroid prints.

 Once I liked the arrangement, I use a little roll of masking tape to tape each photo in place.
 I just pulled up each photo gently and slid the masking tape beneath it so I didn’t mess up the entire arrangement each time I taped a photo down.
 I’d originally planned to use glue dots instead of masking tape, but I couldn’t find any.
 Turns out masking tape was a better choice, because once all the photos were adhered down I realized I wanted to adjust the placement of a few – that was easy to do with masking tape.

 Because I knew I’d have the display behind glass/plexi in a frame, I didn’t worry about making sure the photos were completely adhered down.
 If you want to frame this display without glass, you’d probably want to use an adhesive runner all around the edges of each photo.

 In about half an hour, my DIY heart shaped photo collage was done and ready to hang.

 Looking for more photo projects?
 Click here for 40 DIY photo crafts and photo gifts.